Google Pay adds biometric authentication for money transfers

 That's not to say that there's no room for improvement, especially when it comes to security.
 Up until now, Google Pay users in the United States could only protect their transactions with a PIN.

-phone such as the Pixel 4 or OnePlus 7T, you will now be able to use biometric authentication when you're making money transfers via Google Pay, AndroidPolice reports.
+Pixel 4 or OnePlus 7T, you will now be able to use biometric authentication when you're making money transfers via Google Pay, AndroidPolice reports.

 The new security option is only compatible with Android 10's biometrics API, so it's unlikely that it will come to phones running any of the previous versions of the operating system, except maybe partially on Android 9 which includes fingerprint integration for biometric authentication, but not face integration.

 For those using Android 10 phones, Google Pay now allows them to use their fingerprint or face to authenticate transactions, in addition to using a simple PIN.